rewitt94/CV/README.md

 **Makers Academy** 2018

-- Learn about my Programming at: http://ricky.hewitt.tech/
+- Learn about my Programming at: http://ricky.hewitt.tech/ (currently in development)

 **CIMA Certificate in Business Accounting** 2017 - 2018